isomerpages/enterprisesg-switch/example-resource/events/_posts/2021-07-19-post-812-nov-2021-or-switch-2021-flagship-festival.md

 #### About

-The **Singapore Week of Innovation and Technology (SWITCH)** brings together leaders, entrepreneurs, creators, accelerators and investors from the Global-Asia innovation ecosystem.
+The **Singapore Week of Innovation and Technology (SWITCH)** brings together leaders, entrepreneurs, creators, accelerators and investors from the Global and Asia innovation ecosystems.

 Through the open exchange of new ideas, vibrant networks and line-up of innovation-centric activities, SWITCH provides a global platform to catalyse collaboration that bring a meaningful exchange across different fields and markets.
 The focus industries include healthcare & biomedical sciences, smart cities & urban solutions, trade & connectivity, and emerging sustainable technologies.